Best desktop PCs

 When we're testing desktop PCs at the Which? lab, we make sure that the tests we're running represent the sort of things you'll be doing with your new PC.
 So whilst we do the things you've expect, such as benchmarking tests to check how powerful these machines are, we also record how long it takes to boot up, or transfer data from a USB - tasks that we all do everyday.

-To discover the benefits take a Which? trial for £1 and you'll receive access to all our online content.
+To discover the benefits take a sign up to Which? and you'll receive access to all our online content.